“`html

 - Actors: Hackers

-- Mitigations: Use of hardware-based 2FAVícefázové ověření (též vícefaktorové, anglicky mu...
-More, high level of OPSEC
+- Mitigations: Use of hardware-based 2FAVícefázové ověření (též vícefaktorové, anglicky multi-factor authentication) je v informat...
+More, high level of OPSECOperational security: habits that reduce how much sensitive information you reveal about yourself an...
+More

 5. Measures